columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

     info.n_files = min(info.n_files, n_files_max)
 ```

-Once the processes and datasets have both been added to the config, one can check that the root
-process of all datasets is part of any of the registered processes, using the columnflow function
+Once the processes and datasets have both been added to the config, one can check that the root process of all datasets is part of any of the registered processes, using the columnflow function {py:func}`~columnflow.config_util.verify_config_processes`.
-{py:func}`~columnflow.config_util.verify_config_processes()`.

 An example of a Dataset definition is given in the {ref}`Analysis, Campaign and Config <analysis_campaign_config>` section of the columnflow documentation.

 ### Variables

-In order to create histograms out of the processed datasets, columnflow uses
+In order to create histograms out of the processed datasets, columnflow uses {external+order:py:class}`order.variable.Variable`s.
-{external+order:py:class}`order.variable.Variable`s.
-These
-Variables need to be added to the config using the
+These Variables need to be added to the config using the function {external+order:py:meth}`order.config.Config.add_variable`.
-function {external+order:py:meth}`order.config.Config.add_variable`.
-The standard syntax is as
-follows for `cfg` the Config object:
+The standard syntax is as follows for the Config object `cfg`:

 ```python
 cfg.add_variable(